lopalic/rc_onboarding/ruby_basics/functions/README.md

 The `def` keyword begins the header of the function.
 This will include the name of the function, along with any parameters the function will take(covered in the next chapter).
-The body of the fucntion will contain the code that we want the function to execute.
+The body of the fucntion will contain the code that we want it to execute.
 The function end with the `end` keyword.

-To call a given function, you simply need to call it's name, so for example, if you wanted to call `my_first_function` in your program/script, you would simply have a line saying `my_first_function` anywhere in your program/script.
+To call a given function, you simply need to call its name, so for example, if you wanted to call `my_first_function` in your program/script, you would have a line saying `my_first_function` anywhere in your program/script.

 [Click here to go back to the Ruby basics](../)